mpatacchiola/blog/_posts/2017-03-14-dissecting-reinforcement-learning-6.markdown

     return np.argmax(beta_sampling_array)
 ```

 Numpy implements the method `numpy.random.beta()` which takes in input the two arrays ($$\alpha+s, \beta+f$$) and returns an array containing the values sampled from the underlying Beta distributions.
-Once we have the samples we only have to take the action with the highest value using `np.argmax()`.
+Once we have this array we only have to take the action with the highest value using `np.argmax()`, which corresponds to the arm with the highest probability of reward.
 Running the script `thompson_agent_bandit.py` we get the following results:

 ```
-Average cumulated reward: 790.514
+Average cumulated reward: 791.21
-Average utility distribution: [ 0.38970782  0.51040237  0.80102084]
+Average utility distribution: [0.39188487  0.50654831  0.80154085]
+Average utility RMSE: 0.0531917417346
 ```

-The average cumulated reward obtained is 790.51.
-This score is the highest reached so far and it is very close to the optimal strategy of the omniscient player.
-Thompson sampling can be extremely powerful but there are some drawbacks.
+The average cumulated reward obtained is 791 which is the highest score reached so far, and it is very close to the optimal strategy of the omniscient player.
+At the same time the RMSE (0.05) on the utility distribution is fairly low.
+Thompson sampling seems to be the perfect strategy for balancing exploration and exploitation, however there are some drawbacks.
 In our example we used a Bernoulli distribution as posterior, but it was an oversimplification.
 It can be difficult to approximate the posterior distribution when the underlying function is completely unknown, moreover the evaluation of the posterior requires an integration which may be computationally expensive.

 ![Reinforcement Learning Bandit results comparison]({{site.baseurl}}/images/reinforcement_learning_bandit_barplot_comparison_results.png){:class="img-responsive"}